-The Woburn Police Department is an accredited agency consisting of over seventy six fulltime sworn officers and nineteen sworn reserve officers.
-These officers are responsible for the safety of Woburn’s 39,500 residents and tens of thousands of visitors alike.
-We work to secure the community by patrolling an area of just under 14 square miles by means of three shifts over twenty four hours, three hundred and sixty five days a year.
-Our officers take pride in the responsibility given to them by the city of Woburn and are grateful to serve this community.
-Welcome to our official website
+The Woburn Police Department is an accredited Massachusetts Police agency consisting of over seventy-six fulltime sworn officers and nineteen sworn reserve officers.
+Woburn is approximately 9.5 miles northwest of Boston and is located at the intersection of Interstate Routes 93 and 95.
+Our officers are responsible for the safety of Woburn’s 40,151 residents and tens of thousands of employees of Woburn’s large industrial base, the motoring public, and many visitors alike.
+We work to secure the community by patrolling an area of 12.64 square miles.
+This is accomplished by the Patrol Division, covering three shifts over twenty-four hours, three hundred and sixty-five days a year, as well as a full-time staffed Detective Bureau consisting of 11 highly trained Investigators, a dedicated Traffic Enforcement Bureau and Services Division.
+Our officers take pride in the responsibility given to them by the City of Woburn and are grateful to serve this community.
+Welcome to our official website.

 The mission of the Woburn Police Department, in partnership with the citizens of our city, is to reduce the fear of crime and improve the quality of life through the effective and efficient delivery of police services and the creative use of problem solving techniques.

 Unless otherwise regulated, parking is allowed on City streets during the winter on the ODD numbered side of the street.

 Parking is NOT allowed on City streets on the even numbered side between 2AM and 6AM.
 This is in effect from 15 November until 31 March.

 If a snow storm is expected, a Snow Emergency might be declared.
 Please see the information about Snow Emergencies.